Review of WholeHearted Grain Free Canned Dog Food

-|Dry Matter Basis||44%||28%||20%|
+|Dry Matter Basis||53%||13%||25%|

-|Calorie Weighted Basis||34%||51%||15%|
+|Calorie Weighted Basis||48%||29%||23%|

-The second ingredient is turkey.
-Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.1
+The first ingredient in this dog food is chicken.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

-Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.
+Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this WholeHearted product.

-With three notable exceptions…
+With 3 notable exceptions…

-As a group, the brand features an average protein content of 43% and a mean fat level of 25%.
+As a group, the brand features an average protein content of 44% and a mean fat level of 24%.
 Together, these figures suggest a carbohydrate content of 24% for the overall product line.

-And a fat-to-protein ratio of about 58%.
+And a fat-to-protein ratio of about 54%.

 Above-average protein.
-Above-average fat.
-And below-average carbs when compared to a typical canned dog food.
+Near-average fat.
+And below-average carbs when compared to a typical wet dog food.

-WholeHearted Dog Food
+Has WholeHearted Brand Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to WholeHearted.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.